PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 Vulnhub is great for downloading and hacking VMs (called boot to roots typically).
 The goal is to get onto the target and then to gain administrative or root privileges on it.
 Usually this is proven by reading a file like `/root/flag.txt` for Linux or `C:\Users\Administrator\Desktop\flag.txt` for Windows.

 Once you have done a selection of these, I recommend trying out some rooms on <a href="https://tryhackme.com/">https://tryhackme.com/</a>.
-This is a reletively new website on the scene, but for free you can try a bunch of rooms and learn a bunch of community uploaded stuff which is helpful.
+This is a relatively new website on the scene, but for free you can try a bunch of rooms and learn a bunch of community uploaded stuff which is helpful.

 If you really want a challenge then try <a href="https://www.hackthebox.eu">https://www.hackthebox.eu</a> (Note: the signup page is in itself a challenge, so if you are new and curious, you may need to look for a walkthrough.
 Hopefully you have done the above and have no issues with it! &#x1F609;) This is the best for vulnerable VMs in my opinion, however be warned, the active machines will be hard!!
 Generally for beginners I say to only do HackTheBox if you can first get the VIP membership.
 Get the VIP Membership for a year and then just work through all the retired machines and follow the videos for all of them made by Ippsec.
 By the time you have done all the retired machines you will have a great understanding of how it works and you will be in a great place to start doing active machines.